Railroad Colon Cancer Lawyer

 Diesel exhaust exposure is part of the job in the railroad industry.
 Whether alongside the railroad tracks or inside a locomotive cab, diesel exhaust can be hazardous to the health of railroad workers.
 Exhaust fumes entering a locomotive cab may even be a violation of federal safety regulations.

 Asbestos and diesel exhaust are just two of the many substances linked to colon cancer.
 Exposure to the components of some solvents, metal-working fluids, and pesticides have also been shown to elevate the risk of developing colon cancer.
 A knowledgeable railroad colon cancer lawyer could demonstrate how someone’s job exposed them to substances known to cause colon cancer.
 A railroad shop worker may suffer due to exposure to welding fumes or asbestos while a maintenance of way worker could have contracted cancer due to exposure to weed killers with Imazethapyr or Dicamba.
-Colon cancer may be linked to these exposures even if you were a cigarette smoker or had other risk factors for colon cancer.
+Colorectal cancer may be linked to these exposures even if you were a cigarette smoker or had other risk factors for the disease.

 Consult a Railroad Colon Cancer Attorney Today